joeblau/teslaapi.io/vehicles/commands.md

 {% endapi-method-summary %}

 {% api-method-description %}
-Start vehicle climent control system.
+Start vehicle climate control system.
 The vehicle will automatically determine whether to **heat** or **cool** based on set temperature.
 {% endapi-method-description %}

 {% api-method-spec %}